d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 Comparing with :numref:`fig_bert-one-seq`,
-the only distinction lies in that in text tagging, the BERT representation of *every token* of the input text is fed into the same extra fully-connected layers to output the label of the token, such as a part-of-speech tag.
+the only distinction lies in that in text tagging, the BERT representation of *every token* of the input text is fed into the same extra fully connected layers to output the label of the token, such as a part-of-speech tag.